 This small digital camera tripod type is great for anyone who wants to go ultra light and ultra portable.
 Backpackers love accessories that are super light and super small.

 The tabletop tripod design with the wide leg spread is a safe and stable design.
+These work very well with DSLRs.

 This design comes in many sizes.
 You get the most stability with this type of small tripod because the legs spread so wide and there is no center post.